tomcz/s3dropbox/README.md

 * Optional entries.
 * If your HTTP proxy requires username and password authentication then you should provide them via these options.
-The S3DropBox is capable of using BASIC, DIGEST and NTLM authentication mechanisms.
+The S3DropBox is capable of using BASIC and DIGEST authentication mechanisms.